Jmancuso1999/qcfirst/README.md

 <p>Features: Instructors have the ability to create courses here.
 If the course creation is sucessful, a popup will state that the course was created sucessfully. </p>

-<p>Note: Margins for page will larger, we just wanted to show all the information that an instructor can provide when creating a course.</p>